Get started

 Existing feature flag platforms are either too enterprise (months to set up, 200-page docs, sales calls required) or too basic (a config file with no targeting, no environments, no SDK).

-Teams that want to ship safely and iterate quickly deserve a tool that meets them where they are — not a platform that requires an entire org chart to operate.
+Teams that want to ship safely and iterate quickly deserve a tool that fits into their existing workflow, not a platform that requires an org chart to operate.

 Our approach

-Flagify is built for the sweet spot: teams that are past config files but do not need enterprise procurement.
-We focus on a clean SDK, clear documentation, and an API that does not require a PhD to use.
+Flagify is built for the sweet spot: teams past config files that do not yet need enterprise procurement.
+A clean SDK, docs you can skim in thirty minutes, and an API whose surface fits in your head.

 We believe feature flags are infrastructure, not a product category.
 They should be invisible when they work and obvious when something goes wrong.